Evertras/simple-homemanager/04-explain-outputs-function.md

 outputs = { nixpkgs, home-manager, ... }:
 ```

-We are assigning the field `outputs` to a function!
-You can tell by the `:` at
+We are assigning the attribute `outputs` to a function!
+You can tell by the `:`
-the end.
+at the end.
 This function takes a single argument, which is an attribute set,
 similar to our `{ a, b }: a + b` example.
 The attribute set must have the
-fields `nixpkgs` and `home-manager` at a minimum, and the `...` is a special
+attributes `nixpkgs` and `home-manager` at a minimum, and the `...` is a special
 Nix way of saying "and anything else is fine too but I'll ignore it".

 Where did `nixpkgs` and `home-manager` come from? `inputs` of course!
 The
-field names are arbitrary in `inputs`, and they will be passed verbatim to the
+attribute names are arbitrary in `inputs`, and they will be passed verbatim to the
 arguments of the `outputs` function.
 You can try renaming `nixpkgs` to `idk`
 and try to rebuild it, but it won't work until you also rename the argument in
 the `outputs` function to `idk` as well.